oxfordBlueDevil/Painting-Classification/README.md

            metric_params=None, n_neighbors=5, p=2, weights='uniform')
         - F1 CV Score: 0.50 (+/- 0.01)

 * For our deep learning, we only had to resize our images to 360 x 360, extracted 30 random 80 x 96 patches from the 360 x 360 images for our data preprocessing.
-We built a Neural Network with three hidden layer which each have 512 outputs.
+We built a Neural Network with three hidden layers which each have 512 outputs.
 Here are the results:

   - input                 (None, 23040)           produces   23040 outputs
   hidden1               (None, 512)             produces     512 outputs